Beyond Cross-Modal Alignment: Measuring and Leveraging Modality Gap in Vision-Language Models: Applications of Modality Gap

-We describe gender using visual features, for example, long hair and wearing a dress, and assume that the \texttt{ImgD} primarily account for these discriminative visual patterns.
-Consequently, removing the \texttt{ImgD} from a female image may make it less identifiable in terms of gender, potentially leading to its classification as male in a binary classification task.
-Similarly, \texttt{TextD} features play a comparable role when gender is described through textual information.

-To test this hypothesis, we collect both male and female images with their corresponding textual descriptions from the cc3m-wds~\citep{sharma2018conceptual}.
+We describe gender using both visual and textual features and these data are used to train VLMs.
+To test whether there is a modality-specification in different genders, e.g., \textit{Does the concept of the feminine get described by images more frequently? such as more colorful outfits.} To test this hypothesis, we collect both male and female images with their corresponding textual descriptions from the cc3m-wds~\citep{sharma2018conceptual}.
 These images are then encoded using the Clip+SAE model, extracting 1024-dimensional features for both female and male subjects.
 Next, we apply a zero-mask intervene strategy to remove the \texttt{ImgD} and \texttt{TextD} from these representations.
-Since these intervened feature representations cannot be directly processed by existing pretrained classifiers, which require image or text inputs, we employ a unsupervised clustering approach inspired by~\citet{bhalla2024interpreting}.
-The classification accuracy before and after feature removal/intervention are shown in Table~\ref{tab:gender_case}.
-The removal of \texttt{ImgD} lead to larger performance drop when the input is image, and \texttt{TextD} when input is text.
-The results align with our hypothesis that \textbf{the \texttt{ImgD} contains more essential information for gender-related visual concepts, and \texttt{TextD} for textual understanding.}

-We investigate whether the model exhibits gender-based stereotypes or reflects human-imposed biases present in gender-related datasets.
-Specifically, we ask whether feminine concepts are predominantly encoded in visual features—such as long hair, smooth skin, or specific occupational contexts—rather than in textual descriptions.
-To examine this, we compare changes in gender classification accuracy when removing \texttt{ImgD} features from image inputs, which capture dominant feminine visual cues, versus removing \texttt{TextD} features from text inputs.
-As shown in Table~\ref{tab:gender_modality}, we find that feminine concepts are primarily preserved in \texttt{ImgD} (as the removal of \texttt{ImgD} from image lead to larger classification degradation), whereas male concepts are more affected by the removal of \texttt{TextD}.
-This suggests a \textbf{modality-specific stereotype in which the model relies more heavily on visual features for representing femininity, and on textual features for masculinity}.
+We compare changes in gender classification accuracy when removing \texttt{ImgD} features from image inputs, which capture dominant feminine visual cues, versus removing \texttt{TextD} features from text inputs.
+As shown in Table~\ref{tab:gender_modality}, we find that feminine concepts are primarily preserved in \texttt{ImgD} (as the removal of \texttt{ImgD} from the image leads to larger classification degradation), whereas male concepts are more affected by the removal of \texttt{TextD}.